-You may like or not Viktoria Modesta’s universe but what it is true is that Viktoria has changed what beauty and disability are forever.
-Thanks to her there is no more imperfections and limitations when defining beauty.
+You may like or not Viktoria Modesta’s universe but what is true is that Viktoria has changed what beauty and disability are forever.
+Thanks to her there are no more imperfections and limitations when defining beauty.

 For those that are not familiar with your work; could you tell us a little bit about the intellectual process that drew you to work at the intersection of science, technology, fashion and avant-garde visuals?

 I guess it has been a personal journey for me.
 I came from Latvia to the UK at the age of 12.
 After years of crazy hospital treatments due to a doctor’s accident at birth, I embarked on exploring the arts and cult scene of London.
-By 15, I decided to have a below knee amputation that took five years to execute.
-I got involved in the depths of alternative London scene from fetish clubs to the rave scene… Everything the city had to offer.
-Eventually, when I had my amputation, I experienced the transformation of enhancing yourself with an artificial body part.
+By 15, I decided to have a below-knee amputation that took five years to execute.
+I got involved in the depths of the alternative London scene from fetish clubs to the rave scene… Everything the city had to offer.
+Eventually, when I had my amputation, I experienced the transformation of enhancing myself with an artificial body part.
 It made me think about how relevant the body is.
-How much we can mess with science, technology, and art and still identify with it.
+How much we can mess with science, technology, and art and still identify with it?

 Do you think analysing and discussing these films as a jury member will reshape the way you approach the art form?
 Why did you decide to get involved?